Wisconsin's 5th Senate district

-The 5th Senate district of Wisconsin is one of 33 districts in the Wisconsin State Senate.
+The 5th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
 Located in southeast Wisconsin, the district is composed of parts of western Milwaukee County, and eastern Waukesha County.
-It includes the cities of Brookfield, New Berlin, and Wauwatosa, as well as most of the city of West Allis.
+It includes the cities of Brookfield and Pewaukee, and the villages of Elm Grove and Pewaukee, as well as most of the cities of Wauwatosa and West Allis, and parts of the cities of Milwaukee and Waukesha.

 Current elected officials

 Rob Hutton is the senator representing the 5th district since January 2023.
 He previously served eight years in the Wisconsin State Assembly, representing the 13th Assembly district from 2013 to 2021.

 Each Wisconsin State Senate district is composed of three State Assembly districts.
 The 5th Senate district comprises the 13th, 14th, and 15th Assembly districts.
 The current representatives of those districts are: